MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If this key is not present, clients SHALL use the authority endpoint's port number.

-The presentation `value` of the SvcParamValue is a single decimal integer between 0 and 65535 in ASCII.
-Any other `value` (e.g. an empty value) is a syntax error.
+The presentation SvcParamValue is a single decimal integer between 0 and 65535.
+Any other value (e.g. an empty value) is a syntax error.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format of the SvcParamValue is the corresponding 2 octet numeric value in network byte order.